helium/HIP/0000-redefining-data-only-onboarding-and-assertion-fees.md

 ## Deployment Impact

 - **Impact on current users:**
-  - Users will gain the ability to update hotspot locations monthly without a fee, encouraging more active and accurate participation in network data reporting.
+  - Users will gain the ability to update data-only hotspot locations monthly without a fee, encouraging more active and accurate participation in network data reporting.
 - **Changes to documentation:**
   - The Helium documentation will need updates to reflect new fee structures and the benefits of the free monthly location assertion.
 - **Backwards compatibility:**